jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 ### 69L Agreements excluding entitlements for technical redundancy not affected
 (1) To avoid doubt, this subpart does not limit or affect any terms and conditions of employment under which the employee's entitlement to redundancy entitlements is excluded where the employee may transfer to the new employer but elects not to do so.
-(2) This subpart does not limit or affect section 77HA of the State Sector Act 1988.
+(2) This subpart does not limit or affect section 605 of the Education and Training Act 2020.

 ### 69LA Liability for costs of service-related entitlements of transferring employee
 (1) This section applies if—